teod/react-network-query/README.md

 }
 ```

-If you render `<CatsContainer />` within your component tree, when the user will click the Create cat button a new POST network request will be made, which will create a new cat.
+If you render `<CatsContainer />` within your component tree, when the user will click the `Create cat` button a new POST network request will be made, which will create a new cat.

-The `useMutation` interface is virtually the same as the `<Mutation />` component one.
+The `useMutation` interface is virtually the same as the `<Mutation />` component.

-**`We recommend using the <Query /> and <Mutation /> components instead of hooks, using a more declative way of writing your react components.`**
+**`We recommend using the <Query /> and <Mutation /> components instead of hooks, using a more declarative way of writing your react components.`**

 ### Local state update

-There are cases when you want to update the local state without letting/waiting for the network call to finish, or you need to reflect certain local changes in the UI, for this a `setData` function is exposed, it receives the update piece of data for that specific endpoint:
+To update the local state without making a network call, or to reflect certain local changes in the UI use `setData` function.
+It receives the update piece of the data for that specific endpoint:

 ```js
 import { Query } from 'react-network-query'